 Finally, the governance culture has to be addressed.
 In that culture, officers and senior civil servants see themselves as the holders of appropriate experience and the givers of best advice.
 Members play out a role too, reacting to that advice as a representative of their community - a role that is very different from their campaigning role in their community.
-Those roles are not appropriate especially to winning these kinds of campaigning skills.
+Those roles are not appropriate especially to winning these kinds of campaigns, which can only be won using political campaigning skills.
 It is the politicians who have the experience and the expertise.
 Neither officers, nor consultants who have never had to face the electorate themselves, should be left to lead.